Avoidant/Restrictive Food Intake Disorder (ARFID): Information for Primary Care

 - Consider OT or behaviour therapy if feeding issues have been long-standing

-- When the clinician emphasizes the issue of weight gain, parents may be reluctant to follow through on implementing change as initially as the child is developing new functional feeding skills they will lose weight.
+- The problem when clinicians emphasize weight gain, is that parents may be reluctant to follow through on implementing change as initially as the child is developing new functional feeding skills they will lose weight.

-- They have usually been sustaining themselves on milk or pediasure, yogurt or peanut butter sandwiches.
+- Patients have usually been sustaining themselves on a limited amount of preferred foods such as milk or pediasure, yogurt or peanut butter sandwiches.

 - E.g. treat depression or anxiety